-Your vehicle may be equipped with SYNC, a hands-free communications and entertainment system with special phone and media features.
-For more information, please refer to the SYNC supplement or to the SYNC section in the $Navigation\ system$ supplement (if equipped).
+Your vehicle is equipped with SYNC, a hands-free communications and entertainment system with special phone and media features.
+For more information, please refer to the SYNC supplement or to the SYNC section in the Navigation system supplement (if equipped).